BlakeCLewis/MyPiLN/README.md

       Short comings:

-          As presented a change in window size will affect the P,I,D constants;
+          As presented, a change in window size will affect the P,I,D constants;
-          I am working on a version scale the terms with window size to reduce the affect of changing window size;
+          I am working on a version scales with window size to reduce the affect of changing window size;
           C is not determined by a time sensitive value;
-          P,I & D are determined by an amount of error over a time segment, so those terms should be normilazed by the time segment like (term*60/window)
+          P,I & D are determined by an amount of error over a time segment these terms should be normilazed by the time segment like (term*60/window)

       error = Setpoint - Currrent_temp;
       Pterm = Kp * error;
       Iterm = Summation (Ki * error), constrained by (Imin <= Iterm <= Imax);
       Dterm = Kd (error - previous_error);
       Cterm = Kc * (Current_temp - room_temp)/100;
-      Window = 30
+      Window = determinied by bump test.

       Window:
           size of the base time unit, the controller will decide what to every window;